GfellerLab/MixMHC2pred/FAQ.md

 ## Can I use MixMHC2pred for commercial purposes

 If you plan to use MixMHC2pred for commercial purposes, you are required to obtain a separate license.
-To do so, please contact <nbulgin@lcr.org>
-at the Ludwig Institute for Cancer Research Ltd.
+To do so, please contact Nadette Bulgin (<nbulgin@lcr.org>) at the Ludwig Institute for Cancer Research Ltd.

 ## Who should I contact in case of a technical or other issue